-Notwithstanding the foregoing, it is clear that a bona fide debt instrument may include contingent payments.
-See section 1.1275-4 (discussing the accrual of Original Issue Discount on Contingent Payment Debt Instruments).
-Nevertheless, if the contingencies are such that it is entirely possible that the investor will never receive the return of his initial investment, it is difficult to conclude that the instrument includes the promise to repay a principal amount which is indicative of debt.
+Notwithstanding the foregoing, it is clear that bona fide debt instruments may include contingent payments.
+See § 1.1275-4 (discussing the accrual of original issue discount on contingent payment debt instruments).
+Nevertheless, if the contingencies are such that it is entirely possible that the investor will never receive the return of his initial investment, it is difficult to conclude that the instruments include the promise to repay a principal amount which is indicative of debt.
 Similarly, payments received seem more like a return on an equity investment and thus not within the traditional definition of "interest" as "the amount one has contracted to pay for the use of borrowed money."
 Deputy v.
 DuPont, 308 U.S. 488, 498 (1939).